What is Green California?

 Green California builds the environmental movement’s power and effectiveness by providing tools, resources and services to environmental organizations; facilitating relationship-building and educational forums between advocates and policymakers; and helping to build relationships among environmental advocates and our allies in the progressive community and beyond.

 Through a consensus-building process, Green California participants identify high-priority environmental issues, effectively communicate those priorities to policymakers, strategize collectively on issues and policies and marshal the collective resources and memberships of all participating organizations – representing more than 1 million Californians – to maintain California’s national and global leadership on the most pressing environmental issues statewide.

-Formed and facilitated by CLCV Education Fund,Green California is a network of more than 90 environmental, public health and social justice organizations that plan, strategize and work collaboratively in order to speak to the legislature and regulatory agencies with a unified voice on issues impacting California’s air, water and natural resources.Green California activities include:
+Formed and facilitated by CLCV Education Fund,Green California is a network of more than one hundred environmental, public health, and social justice organizations that plan, strategize and work collaboratively in order to speak to the legislature and regulatory agencies with a unified voice on issues impacting California’s air, water and natural resources.Green California activities include:

-Participants are organized into six committees – five issue-based committees and a budget committee – chaired by coalition members specializing in each area.
+Participants are organized into five issue-based committees chaired by coalition members specializing in each area.
 Green California issue committees include:

 - Air Quality, Climate Change, Alternative Fuels and Energy;